-TEE should be preferred in case of suspicion of posteriorly located embolus (left atrium, left atrium, SEC, aortic plaques, valve prostheses, vegetations, defects of the interatrial septum, tumors).
+TEE should be preferred in case of suspicion of posteriorly located embolus (left atrium, SEC [spontaneous echo contrast], aortic plaques, valve prostheses, vegetations, defects of the interatrial septum, tumors).
 TTE is preferred in case of suspicion of a thrombus in the left ventricle.

 Thromboembolism from the left atrial appendage